Atom Learning logo

 There are over 160 grammar schools in England and a few in Northern Ireland and Wales.
 There are no state grammar schools in Scotland.

 We've compiled a list of all the grammar schools in England with details about how to apply to each one.
-Take a look at our helpful guide to find out which grammar schools are near you.
+Take a look at our guide to find out which grammar schools are near you.

 Find a grammar school in my area